rasmus-kirk/halo-accumulation/report/report.md

 ## The Implementation

-The authors also define a concrete Accumulation Scheme using the Discrete Log assumption $\ASDL$, which uses the same algorithms as in the 2019 Halo paper.
+The authors of the accumulation scheme paper[@pcd] also define a concrete Accumulation Scheme using the Discrete Log assumption $\ASDL$, which uses the same algorithms as in the 2019 Halo paper.
 This accumulation scheme in turn, relies heavily upon a Polynomial Commitment Scheme, $\PCDL$, which is also described in the paper.
 Both of these have been implemented as part of this project in Rust and the rest of the document will go over these sets of algorithms, their security, performance and implementation details.

 Since these kinds of proofs can both be used for proving knowledge of a large witness to a statement succinctly, and doing so without revealing